Flagsmith/flagsmith-jira-integration/flagsmith-jira-app/README.md

 Once an app is running in an environment, you can install it from that environment onto an Atlassian site.

 By default, the CLI commands affect the development environment unless you specify another with the `--environment` flag.
 All the commands provide help given the `--help` flag.

+First ensure you're in the `flagsmith-jira-app` folder, not the containing folder.

 Use the `deploy` command and follow the prompts to persist code changes: